XxDark-WolfxX/Ecliptix-Browser/README.md

 things that comprimise your privacy.

  * Please, if you would like to support us, sub to my channels, as any money I get can help me contiue services like this.
- * If you have questions, feel free to email the developer @Dark_Wolf_Entertainment@outlook.com.
+ * If you have questions, feel free to email the main developer @Dark_Wolf_Entertainment@outlook.com.
 She is available for responses anywhere from 12 PM EST untill 2 AM EST.
  * Please, if you find a bug, leave feedback or commets.
 They can help alot with the process.